Ritam-Guha/Feature-Selection/README.md

 # Feature-Selection
-It contains some of the feature selection algorithms I've implemented
+It contains codes for some of the feature selection algorithms I've implemented

 ## Algorithms
 * BGSA: Binary Gravitational Search Algorithm